 Salting hashes sounds like one of the steps of a hash browns recipe, but in cryptography, the expression refers to adding random data to the input of a hash function to guarantee a unique output, the hash, even when the inputs are the same.
-Consequently, the unique hash produced by adding the salt can protect us against different attack vectors, such as rainbow table attacks, while slowing down dictionary and brute-force attacks.
+Consequently, the unique hash produced by adding the salt can protect us against different attack vectors, such as hash table attacks, while slowing down dictionary and brute-force offline attacks.

 Note: Never tell anyone using your registration forms that their selected password is not unique.
 A system like that in place will allow hackers to crack passwords in record time!